Luos-io/Documentation/src/pages/luos-technology/node/luos.md

 | MAX_MSG_NB | 2*MAX_SERVICE_NUMBER | Max number of messages for a service that can be referenced. |
 | NBR_PORT | 2 | Number of PTP on the node ( max 8).
 See [electronic design](../../hardware-consideration/electronics.md) page.|

-You will find the default configuration for Luos Library in the file <a href="https://github.com/Luos-io/Luos/tree/master/Robus/inc/config.h" target="_blank">config.h</a>,
+You will find the default configuration for Luos Library in the file <a href="https://github.com/Luos-io/Luos/tree/master/Robus/inc/config.h" target="_blank">config.h &#8599;</a>,

 Check the Luos_hal_config.h of your MCU family to see parameters that can be changed to fit your design.